 Long-Term Controlled Morbidity and Mortality Trials

-Adverse event data were pooled from several double-blind, placebo-controlled trials (West of Scotland Coronary Prevention Study [WOS]; Pravastatin Limitation of Atherosclerosis in the Coronary Arteries study [PLAC I]; Pravastatin, Lipids and Atherosclerosis in the Carotids study [PLAC II]; Regression Growth Evaluation Statin Study [REGRESS]; and Kuopio Atherosclerosis Prevention Study [KAPS]) involving a total of 10,764 patients treated with Pravastatin 40 mg and 10,719 patients treated with placebo.
+Adverse event data were pooled from 7 double-blind, placebo-controlled trials (West of Scotland Coronary Prevention Study [WOS]; Cholesterol and Recurrent Events study [CARE]; Long-term Intervention with Pravastatin in Ischemic Disease study [LIPID]; Pravastatin Limitation of Atherosclerosis in the Coronary Arteries study [PLAC I]; Pravastatin, Lipids and Atherosclerosis in the Carotids study [PLAC II]; Regression Growth Evaluation Statin Study [REGRESS]; and Kuopio Atherosclerosis Prevention Study [KAPS]) involving a total of 10,764 patients treated with Pravastatin 40 mg and 10,719 patients treated with placebo.
 The safety and tolerability profile in the Pravastatin group was comparable to that of the placebo group.
-Patients were exposed to Pravastatin for a mean of 4 to 5.1 years in WOS, among other trials, and 1.9 to 2.9 years in PLAC I, PLAC II, KAPS, and REGRESS.
+Patients were exposed to Pravastatin for a mean of 4.0 to 5.1 years in WOS, CARE, and LIPID and 1.9 to 2.9 years in PLAC I, PLAC II, KAPS, and REGRESS.
 In these long-term trials, the most common reasons for discontinuation were mild, non-specific gastrointestinal complaints.
-Collectively, these trials represent 47,613 patient-years of exposure to Pravastatin.
+Collectively, these 7 trials represent 47,613 patient-years of exposure to Pravastatin.
 All clinical adverse events (regardless of causality) occurring in ≥2% of patients treated with Pravastatin in these studies are identified in Table 2.

 % of patients